 By Teresa from Brogan Abroad

-Boho style is the trend at the moment, and Morocco is the perfect place to pick up those super cute basket bags you see on Instagram and magazines.
+Boho style is the trend at the moment, and Morocco is the perfect place to pick up those super cute basket or straw bags you see on Instagram and magazines.
 There are so many designs that you will actually have trouble choosing the right one, so there is a risk that you may end up with several bags.